msimpsonnz/msimpsonnz.github.io/_posts/2019-09-13-DMS-Stream.md

 In a previous [post](https://msimpson.co.nz/MSK-Logging/) we looked a streaming with Kafka, however, another common pattern we see is getting the changes from a SQL database.
 Here we are going to use Change Data Capture or CDC, which allows us to stream the changes happening on the database.
 CDC uses log sequences and checkpoints so the changes can be resumed and replayed, but these differ between database engine so best to check what you need to enable this on your database.
 In this instance we are using MySQL so we need to change the [Binary Log Format](https://dev.mysql.com/doc/refman/8.0/en/binary-log-setting.html) to 'ROW' which will capture all changes at a row level.

 For this example, I have used the following:
-* Aurora MySQL - source database
+* RDS MySQL - source database
-* Database Migration Service - this will connect to Aurora and get the changes
+* Database Migration Service - this will connect to MySQL and get the changes
 * Kinesis Stream - DMS will write the changes to the stream
 * Kinesis Firehose - will stream from Kinesis to S3
 * S3 - the location for our streamed data

 For the actual data I have used the DMS sample data set which can be found on [GitHub](https://github.com/aws-samples/aws-database-migration-samples) and there is a guide [here](https://docs.aws.amazon.com/dms/latest/sbs/CHAP_On-PremOracle2Aurora.Appendix.SampleDatabase.html) on how to generate some activity to test out streaming changes.
-I've spun up an Aurora instance and use the scripts to build a database instance and then taken a snapshot.
-The code below uses that snapshot to provision a new Aurora instance, so if you are following along you will need to do the same.
+I've spun up an RDS instance and used the scripts to build a database instance and then taken a snapshot.
+The code below uses that snapshot to provision a new RDS instance, so if you are following along you will need to do the same.

 For the infrastructure piece, I've used the [CDK](https://aws.amazon.com/cdk/) again!
 I really love this as it lets me build a repeatable solution that I can share, but cuts the time down of writing CloudFormation or pasting a whole lot of instructions and screen shots from the console.